Query Languages Guide¶

 ArcadeDB Python bindings support two approaches:

-Best Practice: Use Pythonic API for CRUD¶
+Best Practice: Use DSL for CRUD¶

 Creating Documents¶